Minione/DTSH/README.md

 ## Preparation ##
 - Download the CIFAR-10 dataset from [here] (https://www.cs.toronto.edu/~kriz/cifar-10-matlab.tar.gz).
 Uncompress the file and put the folder "cifar-10-batches-mat/" under the main folder.
 - Download the Pretrained VGG-F model from [here] (http://www.vlfeat.org/matconvnet/models/imagenet-vgg-f.mat).
-Put the data under the main folder.
+Put the model under the main folder.

 ## Usage ##
 Run the following command in MATLAB: